-They share many similar Hellenic traits – or is Hellenistic a better term?
-Someone explain the difference please—it’s all Greek to me.
-I find so many rich associations in both poems.
-In To Helen , the image of those Odyssean triremes transports me to the ancient Aegean, where the the name Psyche combines with Delos to form “psychedelic” – a purely subjective association, I know.
-By now I am hearing Cream’s Tales of Brave Ulysses in my mind – I need to post that one to my music page.
-But I digress. .
+They share many similar Hellenic traits (or is Hellenistic a better term?
+Someone explain the difference please—it’s all Greek to me).
+I find many rich associations in both poems.
+In To Helen , the image of those Odyssean triremes transports me to the ancient Aegean, where the the name Psyche combines with Delos to form “psychedelic” (a purely subjective association, I know).
+By now I am hearing Cream’s Tales of Brave Ulysses in my mind—but I digress . . .

 Psyche’s agate lamp has illuminated and inspired me ever since I first went on an E.A.
 Poe kick around the same time I got interested in Symbolist art during the mid 80’s.
 But long before that, in 4th grade, I attempted to memorize The Raven.
 I can still make it up until the line “… sorrow for the lost Lenore”.
-I was really into horror movies as a kid.
-Maybe not the greatest taste for parents to indulge in their children (?) but that would explain some of what you find at this blog.
-I had a subscription to Famous monsters of Filmland magazine in the early 70’s – did any of you read Monster magazine as a kid?
+I was really into horror movies as a kid, which would explain some of what you find at this blog.
+I had a subscription to Famous monsters of Filmland magazine in the early 70’s.
+Did any of you read Monster magazine as a kid?
 I was obsessed with creepy stuff.
 I used to BEG my parents to let me stay up late on Saturday night for Creature Feature and Tales of the Unknown.
 (Channel 56 if you grew up in the Boston area)

 Hope you found something in the poems.